San Francisco and San Mateo Electric Railway: Sale to new owners

 Still, the receiver was unable to generate much of a profit and on April 11, 1896, the company was sold to a group of prominent San Franciscans, headed by brothers Adolph and John D. Spreckels.
 The investors paid off the debts and renamed the company to the San Francisco and San Mateo Electric Railway.
 The new ownership replaced the original 50-pound rail in San Francisco with 85-pound rail in 1897; and the San Jose Avenue line was relaid with 60-pound rail in 1899.
+The line 18th Street spur was completed to Golden Gate Park by 1898.
 The original fleet of thirty motor cars and three trailers was increased by purchase of forty more motor cars in 1898 and ten more in 1900 plus twenty larger motor cars.
 One of these cars from 1898, Car 0304, was still in service on the San Francisco Muni as late as 2000 (it has since been retired).